sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 	+ [The Library of Congress collection of Zora Neale Hurston plays](https://www.loc.gov/collections/zora-neale-hurston-plays/about-this-collection/)
 - Periodicals, magazines, and newspapers:
     - [The Curran Index to Nineteenth-Century Periodicals](https://www.curranindex.org/).
 This is "a project for attributing authorship to the many articles, reviews, stories, novels, and poems that appeared anonymously in the periodical press of Victorian Britain and its empire".
 It includes 59 major 19th-century magazines and periodicals.
 Use the database to create downloadable CSVs of the magazines, articles, and contributors, in the world of 19th-century anonymous magazine writing.
+    - A collection of digital scans and metadata on English-language literary magazines published from 1890 to 1922 by the[Modernist Journal Project](https://modjourn.org/).
-    - [Modernist Journal Project](https://modjourn.org/).
-To access the dataset, visit the SourceForge [about](https://sourceforge.net/projects/mjplab/) page
+        -  To access detailed machine-readable datasets for 13 of the journals, visit the MJP Lab's SourceForge [about](https://sourceforge.net/projects/mjplab/) page
         - [Link to files for dataset](https://sourceforge.net/projects/mjplab/files/): contains a list of folders containing downloadable datasets for 14 Modernist journals between 1890-1920s.
     - [Periodical Poetry Index](https://www.periodicalpoetry.org/index.htm)
     - [Digital Victorian Periodical Poetry datasets](https://dvpp.uvic.ca/analysis.html)
     - [African American Periodical Poetry](https://www.responsible-datasets-in-context.com/posts/african-american-periodical-poetry/aa-periodical-poetry.html)
-    -  [La Gaceta](https://github.com/UMiamiLibraries/collections-as-data) - Cuban 19th century newspaper
     -  A [dataset of the full run of *The Spiritualist* journal (1869-1882)](https://data.nls.uk/data/digitised-collections/spiritualist-newspapers/)
     -  ["‘To Be Continued...’: Australian Newspaper Fiction Database.”](https://cdhrdatasys.anu.edu.au/anfd/web/index.php?r=trove/search)
     -  The [Pulp Magazine Project](https://www.pulpmags.org/) digital archive and downloadable [datasets](https://github.com/belkp/pulpmags)